Flexible working arrangements

 There may be privacy implications when employers use technology to monitor the behaviour of their employees.
-See our Workplace privacy best practice guide at fairwork.gov.au/bestpracticeguides.
+See our Workplace privacy best practice guide.

 Best practice checklist

 A best practice workplace involves more than just understanding and complying with the law.
 This checklist will help you work towards best practice when managing flexible working arrangements in your business:

 - policy – develop a flexibility policy to ensure a consistent and fair approach to flexible working arrangements

 - promote the policy – good communication is key to making any best practice initiative work.
 Make sure employees are aware of your policy.
 Make sure your managers understand the policy and feel confident discussing it with employees

 - training – provide managers with training and resources to help them understand and implement flexible working arrangements

-- technology – consider how technology can be used to help employees work remotely or at different times (but be mindful of privacy implications – see our Workplace privacy best practice guide at fairwork.gov.au/bestpracticeguides)
+- technology – consider how technology can be used to help employees work remotely or at different times (but be mindful of privacy implications – see our Workplace privacy best practice guide)

 - speak positively about flexibility and role-model flexible working arrangements

 - set clear expectations so your employees understand what types of flexible working arrangements may be available and what the employer considers in their assessment of a request

 - discuss and agree on how team members will communicate with employees working flexible hours or in other locations

-- support – help other employees adjust to the changes in the workplace and be aware of any extra demands that their colleagues’ flexible working arrangement create
+- support – help other employees adjust to the changes in the workplace and be aware of any extra demands that their colleagues’ flexible working arrangements create

 - review – recognise that flexibility requirements may change over time.
 Schedule regular reviews with employees so any difficulties can be dealt with early.

 Links and resources

-- Learn more about flexibility at Flexibility in the workplace page at www.fairwork.gov.au/flexibility.
+- Learn more about flexibility on our Flexibility in the workplace page.

-- Our Balancing work and family templates at www.fairwork.gov.au/templates can assist you and your managers and employees in making and responding to requests for flexible working arrangements.
+- Our Flexible working arrangements templates can assist you and your managers and employees in making and responding to requests for flexible working arrangements.